ShadowNode/shadownode.github.io/content/server info/rules.md

 ### Do Not Impersonate a Staff Member
   * Impersonation means pretending to be someone else.
 This includes changing your nickname to a staff member's username/nickname or adding Staff/Admin/Etc to any part of your nickname or rank.
 This also applies to custom join/leave messages.

+### No One Chunk Bases
+  * One chunk bases create more server lag and disrupt all players.
+Make sure you spread your base out over several chunks.
+In general don't build more than 1 or 2 layers vertically.
+Use ``F3+G`` to see chunk boundaries.
+This allows you to ensure your base isn't in only a few chunks.

+### Some packs have server-specific rules.
+  * Be sure to check out the servers spawn for pack specific rules.
 ___

 # Store Policies